 Discuss and Set the decorum

 A friendly classroom environment isn’t the same as an unruly crowd of students.
 There is a difference between positive behaviors and not-so-positive behaviors.
-Establish decorum in the classroom, discuss this with students and take their inputs.
+Establish decorum in the classroom, discuss this with students, and take their inputs.
 Show students that they are valued for their contribution.
-Together set an appropriate classroom behaviour that is fair, respectful and authentic.
-After all, we’d all like to treat others the way we want to be treated...
+Together with set an appropriate classroom behavior that is fair, respectful, and authentic.
+After all, we’d all like to treat others the way we want to be treated…

 Understanding what positive learning and decorum actually mean